jerydam/HealFi/README.md

 ## Real-Life Examples

 ### Amina’s Story
-Amina, a market trader in Nigeria, saves 1 cUSD every week with HealFi.
+Amina, a market trader in Nigeria, saves 1 USDT every week with HealFi.
 After a few months, her savings grow with interest, and she earns HST tokens.
-When her son gets sick, she requests a 10 cUSD loan with her sister as a guarantor.
+When her son gets sick, she requests a 10 USDT loan with her sister as a guarantor.
 HealFi approves it fast, and she pays a nearby clinic directly.
 Amina repays the loan over time, earning more tokens and building her reputation.

 ### Juma’s Emergency
 Juma, a farmer in Kenya, faces a sudden medical bill.
 He hasn’t saved much, but HealFi lets him request an emergency loan with his cousin’s help as a guarantor.
 The loan covers his treatment at a HealFi partner hospital, and he repays it slowly—no stress, no high fees.